zarkones/Moroi-Datasets/README.md

 </process_output>``

 ## OTHER TOOLS
 I think we should maintain a CLI tool to easily use a browser in a way that should not get bot-blocked like agent-browser by Vercel.
-In fact, I already built such a thing for an agent I made named Justabot (https://zarkones.itch.io/Justabot), therefore, I will just publish it soon.
+In fact, I already built such a thing for an agent I made named Justabot (https://zarkones.itch.io/Justabot), it is available here https://github.com/zarkones/Moroi-Browser